kata198/indexedredis/README.rst

 	 Example: 'StoreItems'

 *REDIS_CONNECTION_PARAMS* - OPTIONAL -  provides the arguments to pass into "redis.Redis", to construct a redis object.
-Here you should define the host and port.
+Here you can define overrides per-model from the default connection params.

 Since 5.0.0, define this field ONLY for this model to use an alternate connection than the default.
+You no longer need to set this on every model.

 See "Connecting To Redis" section below for more info.

 If not defined or empty, the default params will be used.
+If any fields are present, they will override the inherited default connection params.

 	 Example: {'host' : '192.168.1.1'}